Geordio/CarND-Unscented-Kalman-Filter-Project/README.md

 ![NIS LIDAR](https://github.com/Geordio/CarND-Unscented-Kalman-Filter-Project/blob/master/nis/NIS_plot_lidar.png)
 ![NIS RADAR](https://github.com/Geordio/CarND-Unscented-Kalman-Filter-Project/blob/master/nis/NIS_plot_radar.png)

 In both instances the majority of the data  points are below the 95% confience line as per the project objectives.
+There appears to be an issue with the initialistaion of the RADAR, as the NIS value is much higher than expected, however the remianing points are all within the expected range.

 ## Code Efficency